 - It serves as a basis for designing new processes.

 Here are several flowchart examples.
-See how you can apply flowchart practically.
+See how you can apply a flowchart practically.

 Flowchart Example – Medical Service